silx-kit/h5web/packages/app/README.md

 The path and/or name of the file to display in the UI.

-#### `axiosParams?: Record<string, string>` (optional)
+#### `axiosConfig?: AxiosRequestConfig` (optional)

-By default, `H5GroveProvider` does not make any assumption as to which query parameters to send to the server.
+By default, `H5GroveProvider` does not make any assumption as to how to configure its internal [axios](https://axios-http.com/docs/req_config) client.
 If you use one of H5Grove's default API implementations, then you'll need to use this prop to pass the `file` query parameter as shown above.

+If your API server requires authentication or is on a different domain, you'll need to pass the necessary request headers and configuration as well.

 #### `getExportURL?: (...args) => URL | (() => Promise<URL | Blob>) | undefined` (optional)